Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Kernpiler Framework

 \subsection{Hamiltonian Partitioning Algorithm}

-The first stage in our compilation pipeline is the partitioning step (shown in Table 1), which allocates Pauli strings into partitions for partial Trotterization.
+The first stage in our compilation pipeline is the partitioning step (shown in Table~\ref{fig: greedypatition}), which allocates Pauli strings into partitions for partial Trotterization.
 The goal is to maximize the density of terms which do not commute in each partition.
-The input to this figure is an array of Hamiltonian Pauli terms and the output is partitioned sets of Hamiltonian terms.
-Currently, each partition of Hamiltonian terms can act non-trivially on 3 qubits maximum.
-In other words, the unitary made from the partitioned Hamiltonian terms needs to be of size 8 by 8.
-Different from circuit-level partitioning strategies, which can only partition a few adjacent gates \cite{Daei_2020}, \cite{kaur2025optimizedquantumcircuitpartitioning}, partitioning the high-level Pauli strings allows us to obtain more dense partitions because many circuit complexities are abstracted away.
+The input to this Figure is an array of Hamiltonian Pauli terms and the output is partitioned sets of Hamiltonian terms.
+Currently, each partition of Hamiltonian terms can act non-trivially on 3 qubits maximum, and the unitary made from the partitioned Hamiltonian terms needs to be of size $8\times8$.
+Different from circuit-level partitioning strategies, which can only partition a few adjacent gates \cite{Daei_2020,kaur2025optimizedquantumcircuitpartitioning}, partitioning the high-level Pauli strings allows us to obtain more dense partitions because many circuit complexities are abstracted away.

 Our Hamiltonian term partitioning algorithm is shown in Algorithm~\ref{greedypartitionalgorithm} and we explain it using the example in Table ~\ref{fig: greedypatition}.
 In this table, the input is the terms of a 4 qubit spin Hamiltonian where each term is weight 1 or weight 2.
 After receiving the input, the terms are ordered by the largest qubit index acted upon in the term.
 The terms are then sorted by weight when two terms have an identical max index to define the final ordering.

-For example, consider Pauli string $X_1X_2X_3$ and $X_3$.
-The highest qubit index of both terms is shared, and therefore what would decide the final ordering is the weight of the terms (i.e., $X_3 \leq X_1X_2X_3$).
+For example, consider Pauli string $X_1X_2X_3$ and $Z_3$.
+The highest qubit index of both terms is shared, and therefore what would decide the final ordering is the weight of the terms (i.e., $Z_3 \leq X_1X_2X_3$).
 In this sorted order, locally overlapping or anti-commuting terms that should be partitioned together effectively appear near each other, while high-weight or irrelevant terms end up at the tail of the array.
-In Table ~\ref{fig: greedypatition} we see that $X_1$ and $X_1X_2$ are non-commuting and naturally align close to each other because non-commutation is determined strongly by shared indices.
+In Table~\ref{fig: greedypatition} we see that $Z_1$ and $X_1X_2$ are non-commuting and naturally align close to each other because non-commutation is determined strongly by shared indices.
 Due to many Hamiltonians being local in nature, sorting by qubit indices tends to put large portions of non-commuting terms very close to each other in the array.